flutter/packages/packages/animations/README.md

 ## Material motion for Flutter

 Material motion is a set of transition patterns that help users understand and navigate an app.
+For more information on the patterns and how to choose between them, check out the [Material motion system spec](https://material.io/design/motion/the-motion-system.html).

+A codelab, [Building Beautiful Transitions with Material Motion for Flutter](https://codelabs.developers.google.com/codelabs/material-motion-flutter), is also available.

-Currently, the following transition patterns are available in this library:
+Material motion defines the following transition patterns:

 1. [Container transform](#container-transform)
 2. [Shared axis](#shared-axis)